Vietnam.vn - Nền tảng quảng bá Việt Nam

 Goalkeeper Neil Etheridge of the Philippines team.
 Photo: PFF

-Neil Etheridge has played for the Philippines national team since 2008 and has played 76 matches.
-He was part of the squad that beat Vietnam 2-0 in the group stage of the 2010 AFF Cup, helping the Philippines enter the top 4 for the first time.
+Neil Etheridge has been playing for the Philippines national team since 2008 and has played 76 matches.
+He was part of the squad that beat Vietnam 2-0 in the 2010 AFF Cup group stage, helping the Philippines enter the top 4 for the first time.
 In June 2019, Etheridge was valued at 8 million euros (about 208 billion VND) by the transfer statistics site Transfermakt, becoming the most valuable Southeast Asian player in history.

 In addition to Etheridge, the Philippines called up young talent Santiago Rublico, born in 2005 in Spain, whose parents are Filipino.
 He joined the Atletico Madrid academy at the age of six and is currently on the U19 team as a right-back.

-Rublico was first called up to the Philippine national team in the March 2023 training camp, playing his debut match against Kuwait 0-2.
-A month later, Rublico was called up to the Philippine U22 team to compete in the 32nd SEA Games in Cambodia.
+Rublico was first called up to the Philippine national team in the March 2023 training camp, playing his debut match in a 0-2 loss to Kuwait.
+A month later, Rublico was again called up to the Philippine U22 team to compete in the 32nd SEA Games in Cambodia.
 He played in all four matches but could not help the Philippines advance past the group stage.

 The Philippines is led by coach Michael Weiss (red shirt) - who led Laos in 2022 and 2023.
 Photo: PFF